v2sCollections/Constellation/Constellation Star Wars by v2/README.md

 - Replaces some outfits with Star Wars outfits.
 - Replaces the in-game flags around UC with Star Wars-themed flags with many variants to choose from.
 - Replacers the Texture of Jemision to Coruscant seen in the Star Map.
+- Replacers some of the art for the United Colonies turning them into the Galactic Empire.

 ***